rileytestut/swift-evolution/proposals/NNNN-factory-initializers.md

 ## Introduction

-We propose adding an additional type of initializer to the Swift language, an `indirect` initializer.
-An `indirect` initializer will provide a way to return an instance that is not the exact type implied by the declaration context.
+We propose adding an additional type of initializer to the Swift language, a `factory` initializer.
+A `factory` initializer will provide a way to return an instance that is not the exact type implied by the declaration context.
 When declared in a class, an instance of the class or one of its subclasses will be returned.
 When declared in a protocol extension, an instance of a conforming type will be returned.

 Swift-evolution threads: [[Proposal] Factory Initializers](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20151214/003192.html), [[Proposal] Uniform Initialization Syntax](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20170605/037275.html)